Laceweb - Trauma Healing Program

 This particular session involves all participants in experiencing using healing ways.

-Facilitator(s) intruduce micro-experiences, and participants may experience using these micro-experiences on themselves and each other.
+Facilitator(s) introduce micro-experiences, and participants may experience using these micro-experiences on themselves and each other.
 The group may work individually, in pairs (with and without a third person in the observer role) as well as in small groups.
 Periodically participants will give and receive feedback and share discussion.

 There are a rich source of healing ways associated with the following material - far more than may be explored in one, or even two or three Workshops.
 Facilitator(s) may briefly share the healing ways with participants.
 Participants may select what they want from all the ways available.